 First, wipe down all the countertops and tables in your home.
 Use warm soapy water to ensure that any stuck-on food is removed completely.
 Also, check your oven, microwave, and toaster inside and out for crumbs or food residue.

 After you’ve wiped down all surfaces, vacuum your entire home thoroughly.
 Use an attachment to get into cracks and crevices where food crumbs might be hiding.
-Don’t forget the couch and other upholstery.
+Don’t forget to do the same to furniture and other upholstery.

 Take out the Trash

 Even small traces of food on packaging can attract ants to your garbage can.
 Empty your kitchen trash can daily to avoid allowing ants to find it, and keep an eye on the trash can itself.
-It’s a good idea to regularly wipe the inside and outside of your trash can to keep it free from food residue.
+Regularly wipe the inside and outside of your trash can to keep it free from food residue.

 Physically Remove Ants Without Killing Them

-Several products deter ants but won’t kill them if you use them properly.
-Let’s look at these options and how to use them in more detail.
+Several products deter ants but won’t kill them if you use them properly and according to the directions stated at their label.
+Let’s look at these options and how to use them in more detail:

 Orange Guard

-However, be careful not to spray this product directly on the ants, as direct contact with the wet product will kill them.
+Remember not to spray this product directly on the ants as it will kill them immediately.
 Simply spray it around ant entry points or anywhere else you have found ants in your home.

 Mint Leaves

 Ants do not like the scent of mint and will avoid mint leaves entirely.
-The great thing about mint is that it’s easy to grow and smells great.
 Bundle mint leaves together and place them inside cupboards and other places you have found ants wandering your home.

 Eucalyptus, Peppermint and Citrus Oil